front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 1. create a new GraphQL module
 2. register the GraphQL module in the Front-Commerce application
-3. implement the GraphQL module itself: add a field to the `Product` type and add a new Mutation to the schema
+3. implement the GraphQL module itself: add a field to the `Product` type and add a new `Mutation` to the schema

 ## Create a new GraphQL module

-Let’s say that we would like to expose a counter of clicks for each product in our store.
+Let’s say that we want to expose a counter of clicks for each product in our store.
 We first have to create a `ClicksCounters` GraphQL module.

 The GraphQL module itself will be part of a Front-Commerce module, which could